Stomach Pain that Comes and Goes in Waves: Causes Explained simply.

 The below causes are either:

-- Common conditions but rarely presents with abdominal pain that comes and goes in waves.
+- Common conditions but rarely present with abdominal pain that comes and goes in waves.

 - Or less frequent conditions that typically present with waves of abdominal colics.

 A- Inflammatory bowel disease (Crohn’s and ulcerative colitis).

 A relatively less frequent condition.
 However inflammatory bowel diseases (IBD) typically present with abdominal pain that is colicky (short waves of pain).

 In IBD, immune dysregulation causes chronic inflammation and ulcers in the colon (ulcerative colitis).
 Also, the inflammation and ulcers may involve the entire gut tract (Crohn’s disease).

 Celiac disease is a sensitivity to a protein called “gluten”.
 Gluten is found in wheat, rye, and barely.
 Eating such foods causes abdominal colics (that comes and goes in waves), diarrhea, malabsorption of nutrients, and anemia.